 The fixed and mobile calling and internet markets have evolved a great deal since then.
 Operators have deployed fixed (copper, optical fibre, etc.) and mobile (2G, 3G and later 4G) networks to provide not only telephone services but also internet access.
 These communication networks now play a vital role in the country’s operation, and in the daily lives of the people of France.
 Because they are so important, European lawmakers decided it was necessary to create a State authority that was independent of private sector companies, to oversee the networks’ proper development.

-As the situation evolved, so too did Arcep’s responsibilities which were expanded to include: postal sector regulation in 2005, protecting net neutrality in 2015, the Digital Republic Act in 2016, and regional digital development (five laws enacted since 2004!)
+As the situation evolved, so too did Arcep’s responsibilities which were expanded to include: postal sector regulation in 2005, protecting net neutrality in 2015, the Digital Republic Act in 2016, regional digital development, with the provisions of the Elan Act to accelerate regional digital coverage in 2018, and the Law on modernising print media distribution in 2019 (six laws enacted since 2004!)
 Their goal: to ensure that private operators’ growth trajectory and interests are reconciled with the objectives of achieving nationwide connectivity, and fair and effective competition between operators for the benefit of end users.

 To meet these new challenges, Arcep wanted to enter into a new and resolutely digital-centric cycle in its history: in 2015 it began a strategic review of its activities, baptised “Arcep 360°”.
 An open, transparent and participatory process that involved all of Arcep’s teams, as well as outside stakeholders.